fredbcode/Vrrpd/README.md

 * U = Optional script when VRRPD become master
 * D = Optional script when VRRPD become backup

-About U and D, for example you can configure some IP alias (or vlan) addresses who will share the VMAC (in this case don't forget to shutdown this adresses in backup script ...)
+**About U and D :** For example you can configure some IP alias (or vlan) addresses who will share the VMAC (in this case don't forget to shutdown this adresses in backup script ...)

 In MASTER.sh